scalacenter/scala-lang/teach.md

 Scala is used by companies such as Twitter, Netflix, AirBnB, NASA, Lego, Spotify (to name a few).

-It is one of the highest-ranked languages in the [Redmonk Programming Language Ranking](https://redmonk.com/data/).
+Scala is highly ranked in the [Redmonk Programming Language Ranking](https://redmonk.com/data/).

 ### Multiplatform